tjomson/pcpp/week06/solutions.md

 We added a print to doNTransactions, as this is the method that each thread calls.
 We also converted the lambda function to a class implementing Runnable.

 See ThreadsAccountExperimentsMany line 16, 22-44, 94-99

+## 6.2

+### 1

+See TestCountPrimesThreads.out for the data

+We see that it speeds up until 8 threads are used, after which it levels off.
+This was run on a PC with 16 threads, so we expected it to keep getting better up to 16 threads.
+We also see huge deviation when 8 threads are used.
+The local and non-local version seem to perform the same.